Actindo-AG/Documentation/PIM/UserInterface/03g_VariantSets.md

     Changeable attributes of the variant set.

 - *ID*
-    Attribute set identification number.
+    Variant set identification number.
 The ID number is automatically assigned by the system.

 - *Modified on*
     Date and time of the last modification.